-We are just “dying” to share our roundup of Halloween events in this frightfully full list of family friendly October family fun in the Twin Cities!
+We are just “dying” to share our roundup of Halloween Activities For Kids in this frightfully full list of family friendly October family fun in the Twin Cities!
 Check back often as we’re always adding in new events.
-Click on the banners below to find events.
+Follow the links on the banners below to find events.

 New to the Twin Cities?
 Get ready!
 Anyone who is old enough to remember the epic Halloween Blizzard of 1991 will want to reminisce.
 You can be ready to contribute by reading this MNOpedia article or just let your friends regale your with their stories.

 Hey! our kids are going to have their own special stories from last year.